paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 - No published audit trails linking specific safety signals to specific regulatory actions
 - No documentation of investigation protocols applied to each signal
-- No evidence of decision-making criteria used to determine actions or "no action" outcomes
+- No evidence of decision-making criteria used to determine actions or no action outcomes
 - No explanation for the disposition of 91 investigated signals (148 signals investigated minus 57 actions taken)

 **International Standards Requirement:**